 Listed here are all GED® prep class locations and testing facilities in the Columbus, Nebraska region.
 The GED exam offers adults who could not finish high school another option to acquire an equivalent credential.

-GED testing is available online and at state-approved Nebraska test centers.
+GED testing is available online, from your home, and at state-approved Nebraska test centers.

 The GED® diploma is all across North America recognized in the same way as a common HS credential.

 The GED tests assess an applicant’s knowledge at a level that is comparable to that of graduating high school seniors.

-The GED exam is completely computer-formatted and contains four separate subtests (modules) in Math, Science, Social Studies, and Literacy.
+The GED exam is administered completely computer-formatted and contains four separate subtests (modules) in Math, Science, Social Studies, and Literacy.

 You can take these modules separately.
 You are not required to sit for the GED battery all at once.

 In the past, there was no GED exam testing option over the internet.
 Personal appearance at one of Nebraska’s state-approved test centers was required.

-Recently, though, we witnessed the launch of a new online proctored GED testing option.
+Recently, though, we witnessed the launch of an online proctored GED testing option.
 Read more below.

 Columbus GED Prep Locations